knightlab-analyses/dsfdr-analyses/README.md

 # dsfdr
-Here provides the source code, unit tests, simulations and notebooks for DS-FDR manuscript submitted to mSystems.
+Here provides the simulations and notebooks for DS-FDR manuscript submitted to mSystems.